Glen Kenny

 • Heat management and monitoring technologies

-Research Focus 5.
-Create heat protection technologies to safeguard health and safety.
-A key thrust of the HEPRU research program is the development of advanced heat management solutions in the form of technologies to manage and monitor heat strain in vulnerable population groups and workers facilitated by the exploitation of the high-resolution data acquired from our laboratory- and field-based physiological studies.
+A key thrust of our work program is the development of advanced heat management solutions, in partnership with Smartcone Technologies, in the form of technologies to manage and monitor heat strain in vulnerable population groups and workers through the exploitation of the high-resolution data acquired from our laboratory- and field-based physiological studies.

 Publications